 Additional 2015 information will be added as it becomes available.

 There’s just so much to do at Walt Disney World during the Holiday season.
 In addition to special parades and entertainment, dazzling decorations, holiday treats and themed fireworks in the parks, there’s lots to do at the resorts and Downtown Disney too.
 So let’s get started – it’s going to take a while to tell you about it all!

-It’s the Busiest Time of Year Magic Kingdom Events Epcot Events Disney’s Hollywood Studios Events Animal Kingdom Events Downtown Disney Events Holiday Tours Holiday Dining Holidays at the Resorts Holidays at the Swan & Dolphin Hotels Religious Services Holiday Merchandise & Special Offers Exclusive Member-Only Holiday Parties & Events Other Holiday Events
+It’s the Busiest Time of Year Magic Kingdom Events Epcot Events Disney’s Hollywood Studios Events Animal Kingdom Events Disney Springs Events Holiday Tours Holiday Dining Holidays at the Resorts Holidays at the Swan & Dolphin Hotels Religious Services Holiday Merchandise & Special Offers Exclusive Member-Only Holiday Parties & Events Other Holiday Events

 Here’s a quick Walt Disney World Resort holiday overview